But First We Brunch!

 The thing I love most about a frittata is that you can make it your own based on what you have in your fridge and pantry!
 It can truly be a clean-out-the-fridge situation, or try one of these versions:

-• Italian - One of the most requested frittatas at the bakery, my Italian Frittata has mozzarella, artichoke hearts, and fresh Italian herbs!
+• Italian - One of the most requested frittatas at the bakery, my Italian Frittata has mozzarella, artichoke hearts, italian seasoning, and fresh Italian herbs!

 • Everything Bagel- My Smoked Salmon Frittata has all the flavors of a bagel with lox, including red onion, capers, tomatoes, and of course smoked salmon.
 Amazing!